thermotools/thermopack/addon/pycThermopack/README_pypi.md

 to handle heavy numerical computations associated with process and computational fluid dynamics (CFD) simulations.
 The thermodynamic framework is easily interfaced from C/C++ and also contains a flexible Python wrapper to make scripting easy.
-The Python interface is also a building block for the Thermopack graphical user interface, where it is possible to plot thermodynamic phase diagrams with the most frequently used equations of state.
-The graphical user interface is currently running on the Windows and Linux operating systems.

 # Table of contents
   * [Program structure](#program-structure)